ingmapping/tile-generation/README.md

 ##### Styles

-I've already downloaded and included some styles in the project, but here's where I found them.
+I've already downloaded and included some styles in the project, but here's where they can be found.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Klokantech Basic v1.3<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;https://github.com/openmaptiles/klokantech-basic-gl-style/releases